What a Degraded RAID Array Actually Means

 Before deciding how to respond to a degraded array, calculate how many additional failures your array can tolerate.
 This determines the urgency and risk of each possible action.

-- RAID 1: tolerates (N/2 - 1) additional failures if N drives remain.
-A 2-drive RAID 1 with one failed drive has zero margin.
+- RAID 1: tolerates (N - 1) additional failures if N drives remain in the mirror.
+A 2-drive RAID 1 with one failed drive has one drive remaining and therefore zero margin.

 - RAID 5: tolerates exactly 0 additional failures once degraded.
 Any error on any surviving drive is fatal.